rbroggi/faceittha/README.md

 I made the code quite silent in terms of logging - the service will basically only log unexpected server errors.
 This goes also hand-in-hand with how I have done error-handling:

-if an error is not recoverable it will be returned (more frequently than not wrappedL) to the caller.
+if an error is not recoverable it will be returned (more frequently than not wrapped) to the caller.
 If the error reaches the top of the applicative call-stack (grpc server or pubsub consumer), the error will be logged and translated to proper protocol-specific error (grpc/http status code).
 The minimal presence of logs is a deliberate choice and the goal with it would be:
 1. avoid creating noise that makes production issues investigation harder (specially in microservice world where an investigation typically involves several services);
-2. make the code more easier to read - more concise and with less distractions to the reader;
+2. make the code easier to read - more concise and with less distractions to the reader;
 3. [bonus] log can became quite expensive in the cloud when ingested by vendors;

 ### BDD and component tests